Livingston, West Lothian: Youth activities

 Livingston has its own Air Training Corps squadron, 2535 (Livingston) Squadron (located in Craigshill) and Army Cadet Force unit (based at Dedridge).
 The town also has Cubs, Scouts, Boys' Brigade, Brownies, and Guides units, and other organisations such as LGBT Youth Scotland and the Youth Action Project (WLYAP), and Firefly Youth Theatre (formerly West Lothian Youth Theatre) also operate at Howden Park Centre.
 The youth action project involves a music session and many gigs and is widely attended by teenagers from the surrounding area.

-Livingston Skate Park
+Livingston Skatepark

 The centre of Livingston, seen from Almondvale Play Park, looking south towards the shopping centre and Livingston Skate park.

 The Livingston Skatepark opened in 1981, at a time when most commercial skateparks were closing, and was one of the most important facilities in Britain during a critical period in the development of skateboarding.
 It is an example of a free, unsupervised facility which achieved international status.
 The park was designed by Scottish architect Iain Urquhart and was the subject of a 2020 BBC Radio 3 documentary 'Curves and Concrete' which explored the impact the design had on other UK skateparks.